-In our second installment of the blog series Structured Literacy: Unpacking Eight Key Questions for Transforming Reading Instruction and Outcomes for Readers, we’re honored to feature guest author Margie B. Gillis, EdD, who shares her insights about lesson structure.
+In our second installment of the blog series Structured Literacy: Unpacking Nine Key Topics for Transforming Reading Instruction and Outcomes for Readers, we’re honored to feature Margie B. Gillis, EdD, who shares her insights about lesson structure and the components that lead to foundational skills mastery.

 Dr. Gillis is a nationally recognized literacy expert and a Certified Academic Language Therapist who has been teaching children of all ages to read for over 40 years.
 In 2009, she founded Literacy How to provide professional development opportunities and coaching for teachers on how best to implement evidence-based reading practices in the classroom.